jakeyarrington/Code-Test/README.md

 ### Notes
 * We want to see how you pull this data into the page so please don't simply list out each person details as hard-coded HTML.
-* Feel free to bring the project code with you or host it on a code-collaboration tool such CodePen or JSBin.
 * The styling doesn't have to be exactly but we need to see that you can use CSS.
 Feel free to use a compiler such as Sass if you're more comfortable with it.

 ## Step 2.
 Modify Users (Backend)